awslabs/amazon-quicksight-embedding-sdk/README.md

 &nbsp;
 Thank you for using the Amazon QuickSight JavaScript SDK.
 You can use this SDK to embed Amazon QuickSight in your HTML.

-For more information and to learn how to use QuickSight Embedding, please visit [QuickSight Developer Portal Website](https://developer.quicksight.aws/)

 Amazon QuickSight offers four different embedding experiences with options for user isolation with namespaces, and custom UI permissions.

 * [Dashboard Embedding](#dashboard-embedding)